2025 EVENT SCHEDULE (so far)

 Beginning with Our American Cousin in 1865, the musicals of Harrigan and Hart, on to the provocative Provincetown Players, Why Marry? the first Pulitzer Prize for Drama in 1918, and comedies and dramas that deal with women’s rights, war, racial conflicts, homosexuality, and everyday life, all before 1930.

-Cape May Lutheran Church, 509 Pittsburg Avenue, Cape May, NJ
+Cape May MAC's "Lunch and Learn" at Cape May Lutheran Church, 509 Pittsburg Avenue, Cape May, NJ

 FREE